 Ordering and Receiving Inventory

 With the products, locations, and vendors all set up, you'll be able to start making purchase orders.
 You can make a purchase order through a button on the Inventory Dashboard, or through the purchase orders section of the inventory tool.

 Once you've received your orders, you'll need to confirm that your orders—as well as the quantities of the products in those orders—have been received.
 This will automatically update your order quantities in Shepherd.

 On top of seamlessly integrating with administering and ordering different products, our inventory management software also allows you to monitor the financial side of your inventory.
-There are two main places where you can keep track of inventory:
+There are three main places where you can keep track of inventory: